 In the event of an incident, provide immediate assistance as required (e.g. first aid) and call emergency services if necessary.
 Be as helpful and as understanding as you can but it is important not to admit any liability on behalf of the Church.
-Any written or verbal statement suggesting that the Church or Parish may be responsible for injury or damage to any other person or organisation is a potential public liability claim.
-The minister and churchwardens must be notified immediately.
+An admission of liability or responsibility does not include expressions of sympathy or regret, or general compassion or benevolence.
+Sympathy and compassion are important parts of helping those involved in incidents and in fulfilling the church's pastoral role.
+As a general rule, an admission of liability or responsibility involves admitting that something could, or should, have been done, or not have been done.
+The minister and wardens must be notified.

-The minister and churchwardens must be notified immediately.
+"The minister and wardens must be notified immediately."